devnetic/utils/README.md

 ![GitHub issues](https://img.shields.io/github/issues-raw/devnetic/utils)
 ![GitHub](https://img.shields.io/github/license/devnetic/utils)

-This library try to have efficien functions for almost any need when you are writing a software in JavaScript or Node.js.
+This library tries to have efficient functions for almost any need when you are writing software in JavaScript or Node.js.

-The library is written in TypeScript, so you have full type support when using it.
+The library is written in TypeScript, so you have full type support when you use it.

+If you need a function or feature that is not present in this library, please send me a message or open a Pull Request requesting the feature and I will do my best to include it.

-# Instalation
+# Installation

 ```shell
 $ npm i -S @devnetic/utils